taichi/modernjs/modernjs.en.md

 On the other hand, three or four programmers who have server applications and can write proper JavaScript are necessary to make UI, The UI design and its implementation that would not be established unless it is shared as a role would be a GUI application running on a browser.

-Actually, it will not be easy to distinguish this so easily.
+It will not be easy to distinguish this so easily.

 The reason why this distinction is important is that the toolkits to use and skill sets of team members to be aligned are different.

-If you try to create a website using a framework for implementing sophisticated GUI applications like [React] and [Angular], you will waste a lot of manpower.
+If you try to create a website using a framework for implementing sophisticated GUI applications like [React] and [Angular], you will waste a lot of human resources.

 But if you are planning to implement sophisticated GUI applications using jQuery plugin, it will be ruined before that.